Mangala (film)

 Mangala is an Indian film produced by S. S. Vasan of Gemini Studios.
-Filmed in Hindi and Telugu languages, it is a remake of the studio's own Tamil film Mangamma Sabatham (1943).
+Filmed in Telugu and Hindi languages, it is a remake of the studio's own Tamil film Mangamma Sabatham (1943).
 The film stars P. Bhanumathi and Ranjan.
 The Hindi version, released in 1950 was directed by Vasan while the Telugu version, released a year later on 14 January, was directed by Chandru.